ccheshirecat/volant/docs/2_getting-started/2_quick-start-rootfs.md

 4. Get hardware isolation without changing your application

 **How it works**:
-- Volant uses the `bzImage-volant` kernel (includes baked-in initramfs bootloader)
+- Volant uses the `bzImage` kernel (includes baked-in initramfs bootloader)
 - The OCI image is converted to a disk image (`.img` file)
 - At boot, kestrel mounts `/dev/vda`, pivots into it, and starts your workload
 - Your application runs in a real VM with its own kernel